-The Rainforest Series is inspired by leaves,flowers and carnivorous plants living in tropical areas.
+The Rainforest Series is a collection of high quality luxury fashion jewellery inspired by leaves,flowers and carnivorous plants living in tropical areas.

 Their first impression is eery and far from the common idea of beautiful.

-Their shapes resemble monsters' mouths and fangs and creepy fingers, yet they display the most amusing and sensual color combinations.
+Their shapes resemble monsters' mouths and fangs and creepy fingers, yet they display the most amusing and sensual colour combinations.

 1-” Lecture to art at the Royal Academy”, O.Wilde,page 129,uncollected, 1883,retrieved from “Oscar Wilde, the works of a conformist rebel”, N. Kohl, Cambridge, 2011